Addressing health inequalities: the role of speech and language therapy

 The NHS Constitution requires all staff to contribute towards providing fair and equitable services for all and help to reduce inequalities.

-The COVID-19 pandemic has highlighted existing health inequalities (see, for example, Katikireddi et al, 2021).
-As we move through the pandemic, we are noting an increasing focus on population health and health prevention.
+The COVID-19 pandemic highlighted existing health inequalities (see, for example, Katikireddi et al, 2021).
+As we moved through the pandemic, we noted an increasing focus on population health and health prevention.
 This is an opportunity to highlight the role of speech and language therapy in contributing to better population health and reducing health inequalities.
+See this King’s Fund article for a definition and discussion of population health.

 Broader role of SLTs

-A crucial part of the speech and language therapist’s role is understanding not just the ‘norms’ of development and communication breakdown in English, but also the norms of development and communication breakdown in other languages – as well as thorough understanding of the implications of food modification for those with dysphagia.
+A crucial part of the speech and language therapist’s role is understanding not just the ‘norms’ of development and communication breakdown in English, but also the norms of development and communication breakdown in other languages and amongst those with disabilities– as well as thorough understanding of the implications of food modification for those with dysphagia.

 An SLT must be able to provide personalised and equitable care to all service users who require it, thus understanding each individual’s preferred language, culture, religion, family setup, attitudes toward their health status, beliefs on approaches to play, language or rehabilitation is imperative.
+Decisions regarding telehealth approaches should thus also be personalised, and the SLT should carefully consider access to digital/telehealth and digital inclusion.
 Having well-planned, accessible, equitable, and appropriate care pathways, resources, assessment materials and workforce are all essential to mitigating health inequalities.

-Therefore, SLTs must develop ‘cultural sensitivity’ and ‘cultural inquisitiveness’ and commit to working reflexively across their careers.
+SLTs must develop ‘cultural humility’ and commit to working reflexively across their careers.
 SLTs will need to constantly adapt their practices to best meet the communities that they work with.

 Specific roles of SLTs